jessedoyle/duktape.cr/README.md

 shards install
 ```

-Shards `v0.4.0` or greater will automatically make the native library.
-You can make the library manually by calling `make libduktape` from `libs/duktape/ext`.
+Shards will automatically make the native library.
+You can make the library manually by calling `make libduktape`.

 ## Usage